ofcyln/frontmen-assignment/README.md

 * In case of navigating to a page which doesn't exist in the app, a `wildcard route (404)` is integrated to the project.
 It redirects users to the `Not Found` page.

 * If a user doesn't authenticate, page routing redirects users to the `Login` page to be authenticated.
-After authorization, with the help of the routerSnapshot queryParams, the user can continue his browsing experience.
+After authorization, with the help of the routerSnapshot queryParams, the user can continue to browsing.

 * Form data is sent asynchronously by `HTTP POST request` with `RxJS` observables.
 The `HTTP POST request` posts the form data to URL `./login`.
 I also created an interface for a hypothetical response from the server for this request.
 A refactor must be done when a backend is ready to make it work in a live environment.